What kind of electronics do you accept?

 These items contain CRTs, or Cathode Ray Tubes.
 CRT items contain hazardous substances, such as mercury, lead and phosphorus among other things.
 A standard CRT monitor can contain up to eight pounds of lead, while the mercury amount is smaller but just as harmful.
 When these items are thrown in the landfill, they get broken, which causes leaching into the soil and groundwater when it rains.

-Our electronics recycling provider, DataShield, de-manufactures a portion of the CRTs at its facility then sends the remaining hazardous glass portion to an EPA-approved facility for further processing.
-DataShield does not send its items to landfills.
+Our electronics recycling provider from Omaha, DataShield, de-manufactures a portion of the CRTs at its facility then sends the remaining hazardous glass portion to an EPA-approved facility for further processing.
 The Wayne Green Team pays DataShield to dispose of electronics in a responsible and environmentally safe way.
 Your efforts make a difference in protecting our planet.

 Questions or want to help?